 Sonoma County Rains Bring Spectacular Waterfalls

-- Upper Canyon Trail: From the parking lot near the park’s visitor center, it’s a half-mile walk down, and a steep half-mile back up.
+- Upper Canyon Trail: From the parking lot near the park’s visitor center, it’s a half-mile walk down to view the waterfall and then a steep half-mile return trip back.

-- Pony Gate Trail & Canyon Trail: This 2-mile, one-hour loop begins on the Pony Gate Trail for a little over a mile before it connects with the Canyon Trail, heading up into the rocky canyon source of the falls.
+- Pony Gate Trail & Canyon Trail: This 2-mile, one-hour loop begins on the Pony Gate Trail, connects with the Canyon Trail, and heads up into the rocky canyon source of the falls.

 Waterfalls Along the Sonoma Coast

-The Sonoma Coast is stunning all year long, with lush forests, broad meadows, and steep bluffs overlooking windswept coves.
-After a good rain, though, rainwater creates lovely waterfalls at three key sites, all reachable along Highway 1.
+The Sonoma Coast is stunning all year, with lush forests and bluffs overlooking windswept coves.
+But after a good rain, there are also lovely waterfalls to visit — all reachable from scenic Highway 1.

-Phillips Gulch Falls at Salt Point State Park: From Jenner, head north on Highway 1 for about 20 miles to the Stump Beach Cove parking lot (where parking is free), and take the trail from the lot for just a few hundred yards to see these falls tumbling 15 feet from a dramatically solid wall of rock.
+View this stunning waterfall via the trail at the Stump Beach Cove parking lot.
+Walk the route for just a few hundred yards to see these falls tumbling dramatically about 15 feet from a solid wall of rock.

-Stengel Beach Falls at The Sea Ranch: Back on Highway 1, it’s 12 miles farther north to the free parking lot for Stengel Beach, where the eponymous, cypress-lined trail leads to a wooden staircase, a small beach, and great views of the falls on the cliffs.
+Check out the gorgeous falls at Stengel Beach in The Sea.
+Ranch a small community along the Sonoma Coast.
+Follow the cypress-lined trail that leads to a wooden staircase, a small beach, and great views of the falls on the cliffs.

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.